 If you need a barcode for product sales on Amazon, you’ve come to the right place, our barcode numbers are suitable for use on Amazon.
 If you are selling your product on Amazon, you will need to get an EAN-13 barcode number (or a UPC-A number), which you can purchase below.

-We have many satisfied customers using our barcode numbers to sell their products on Amazon (for some examples, please follow these links: music album, baby t-shirt, & toy shed or see our Products on Amazon page Here.)
+We have many satisfied customers using our barcode numbers to sell their products on Amazon (see our Products on Amazon page)

 Barcode Numbers for Amazon

 EAN-13 barcode numbers are suitable for use on Amazon.

 Instant delivery – You will receive your unique EAN-13 barcode numbers, a PDF certificate of ownership, and registration instructions by email within seconds.